camwest5/python-training-intensive/WIPs/3 - Visualisation.md

-# Visualisation
+---
+title: Data Processing
+---

-In this second workshop we will cover
+In this third workshop we will cover

 - Simple visualisations with seaborn
 - Making modifications with matplotlib